The Alberta Canola Producers Commission, founded in 1989, was the province’s first refundable checkoff producer organizations.

-The Alberta Canola Producers Commission is funded by a refundable $1.00 per tonne service charge paid by Alberta canola growers when they sell their canola.
+The Alberta Canola Producers Commission is funded by a refundable $1.00 per tonne service charge paid by canola farmers in Alberta when they sell their canola.

 All decisions regarding the Alberta Canola Producers Commission are made by the Board of Directors.
 Alberta is segregated into 12 regions.
 Each region elects a director to represent the growers of that region on the Board of Directors.
 Alberta Canola does not have the ability under its regulations to appoint Directors to the Board.